File Handling Homework Help

-File handling as related to this context means the way a software handles a field.
-This is a rather a round-about meaning that cannot really help you.
+File handling as related to this context means the way software handles a field.
+This is a rather round-about meaning that cannot really help you.
 Let’s define it another way.
 File handling is the process whereby the computer software handles its input and output normally in the form of text.
 It does not matter what type of software you are using, but file handling is a very important concept which ensures that all the inputs and outputs are stored for future use.

 The tasks involved in file handling.

-In any software, the file handling tasks include, opening and reading a file, writing data on the file, and closing the file.
+In any software, the file handling tasks include opening and reading a file, writing data on the file, and closing the file.
 We shall review these tasks in detail in this article.

 Opening and reading a file.

 This means loading a file from your system on which you are going to perform an analysis or for creating a program.
-In most cases, it can be easily loaded if they are in your directory.
+In most cases, they can be easily loaded if they are in your directory.
 A directory is a folder where all the processes involving the software are stored.
 In this directory, you can easily load a file by just using its name.
 If it’s located elsewhere, ensure that you include the file path.
-In all the two instances, most programming languages load a file as a string.
-Ensure when you are loading the file, the file name and file path should be enclosed in quotations.
+In all two instances, most programming languages load a file as a string.
+Ensure when you are loading the file, the file name, and file path should be enclosed in quotations.

 In some cases, you want to create a new instance of a field that you want to save data into.
 Let’s say you want to store a random generation of time series data into a file.
 You are first required to open the file though it will be empty.
-Such a file will be stored in your projects directory.
+Such a file will be stored in your project's directory.

 So what types of files can you open?
 The most common types of files that you can read onto your software are Microsoft excel, CSV, PDF, and TXT files.
 Images can also be read into the software, and the common image formats are PNG, JPG, and JPEG.
 Videos, cannot be forgotten, especially given the fact that they are not commonly used by most students.
 But if you use them, you can open file formats such as MP4, MKV, and AVI.